 In 30 seconds…

 A receding hairline can feel like a cause for panic.
-But if you catch it early, there’s no reason why you can’t stop it in its tracks – or even reverse it.
+But if you catch it early, there’s no reason why you can’t stop hair loss in its tracks – or even reverse it.
 So, how to stop a receding hairline?
+Of the options available, two methods are recognised to be safe and effective.
+These are Finasteride and Minoxidil, two medicinal treatments that science has shown to work wonders.

-There are plenty of options, in which two are most effective: Finasteride and Minoxidil.
-Both are scientifically proven to reduce the progress of – and even reverse – hair loss.
-Finasteride is generally taken daily as a pill, whilst Minoxidil is applied locally to the scalp and hairline.
+Finasteride is generally taken daily as a pill, whilst Minoxidil is applied locally to the scalp and hair.
 They can be taken safely together to give more effective results too.
 Combined, they improve the symptoms of hair loss for 9/10 men.

 Two-thirds of men experience some degree of hair thinning by the age of thirty-five.
 But easy tiger, this doesn’t mean you’re doomed.
 Given so many men experience it, there’s been a lot of research into how to stop a receding hairline.
 And, luckily enough, all this research has given us some great treatments for hair loss – so, don’t despair just yet.

-In this article, we’re going to show you how to stop a receding hairline – how to recognise male pattern baldness (MPB) before it is too late, and we’ll point you in the direction of the best treatments to combat it before you accept the buzz cut.
+In this article, we’re going to show you precisely how to stop a receding hairline.
+We’ll show you how to recognise male pattern baldness (MPB) before it is too late, and we’ll point you in the direction of the best treatments to combat it before you accept the buzz cut.

 Is My Hairline Receding?

 Hairline recession is the most common way that MPB first strikes.
 It usually makes itself shown above your temples, where the hairline on each side of your forehead will retreat.
 This gives you that recognisable V-shaped hairline – the ‘widow’s peak’, as it is known – at the front of your head.

 Signs of a Receding Hairline

-A receding hairline happens gradually – and the chances are that you will notice its progress.
-We know that this can be a little heart-breaking, but there are a number of signs of a receding hairline that you can look out for.
-And the earlier you spot it, the more effective the treatment can be.
+A receding hairline happens gradually – but the chances are that you will notice its progress.
+We do know that this can be a little heart-breaking, but there are a number of signs of a receding hairline that you can look out for.
+And the earlier you spot it, the more effective the treatment options can be.

 The widow’s peak: A ‘widow’s peak’ is that V-shaped hairline that we mentioned above.
-It is often the temples that go first, and it’ll typically be your first sign of a receding hairline.
+With MPB, it is often the temples that go first, and this’ll typically be your first sign of a receding hairline.

 Visible fallout: Watch out for the amount of hair you lose.
 When you’re combing or styling, you’ll inevitably lose some hair or leave it behind in the comb.
 But if this starts to appear more than usual, you might be witnessing the early signs of more substantial hair loss.